 No foreign transaction fee

-- Generous sign-up bonus: Many student credit cards don’t offer a sign-up bonus, and if they do, they’re not always worth much.
-This card’s 25,000 bonus points are worth $250 in statement credits for travel purchases.
+- Generous bonus for new cardholders: About half of the available student credit cards offer a bonus, but they’re not always worth much.
+This card’s 25,000 bonus points are worth $250 in statement credits for travel purchases, one of the highest available bonuses right now.

-- Decent rewards rate: Some student credit cards offer bigger bonuses for specific types of purchases, but this card’s 1.5 points per $1 spent applies to everything, and unlike many competitors, there’s no cap on how much you can earn.
+- Decent rewards rate: Some student credit cards offer bigger bonuses for specific types of purchases, but this card’s 1.5 points per $1 spent apply to everything, and unlike other student rewards cards, there’s no cap on how much you can earn.
 Plus, you’ll get another 1.5 points per $1 spent on travel booked through the Bank of America Travel Center.

-- Long 0% APR promotion: Your purchases won’t accrue any interest for the first 12 billing cycles, about twice as long as other student cards that offer an introductory APR.
-While it’s best to avoid carrying a balance (particularly as you’re establishing good credit card habits) you’ll have a year if you need some time to pay off a particularly large purchase.
-(Just remember your APR after that will jack up to a variable 16.49%-24.49%, depending on your creditworthiness.)
+- Long 0% APR promotion: Your purchases won’t accrue any interest for the first 15 billing cycles, about twice as long as most student cards offering an introductory APR.
+While it’s best to avoid carrying a balance, particularly as you establish good credit card habits, you’ll have a year to pay off a particularly large purchase.
+Just remember the ongoing APR will jump up to a variable 13.99%-23.99%, depending on your creditworthiness.

-- No foreign transaction fee: Some student cards charge a fee of as much as 3% of each transaction when you make purchases abroad.
+- No foreign transaction fee: While this is a given among good travel cards, it’s less common among student cards.
+Some student cards charge a fee of as much as 3% of each transaction when you make purchases abroad, but not this one.
 If you’re planning to take the card on an international trip, this card is the better choice.
-Foreign transaction fees can more than cancel out the rewards you’ll earn.
+Foreign transaction fees can easily cancel out the rewards you’ll earn on a single purchase.

-- You may need good credit: Unlike with many student credit cards, a good credit score is recommended to get approved.
-If you’re just establishing your credit history, you may need a co-signer who meets those standards.
-Luckily, Bank of America is one of the few major issuers that allows co-signers on its student credit cards.
+- Cosigners allowed if you don’t have good credit: For several student credit cards, a good credit score is recommended to get approved.
+So if you’re just establishing your credit history, you may need a co-signer who meets those standards to get this card.
+Luckily, Bank of America is one of just a few major issuers that allow co-signers on its student credit cards.

-- Low value when redeeming rewards as cash: Your rewards are worth the standard 1 cent per point if you use them to travel, but if you want cash back, you’ll get just 0.6 cents per point.
+- Rewards redeemed for cash aren’t worth much: Your rewards are worth the standard 1 cent per point if you use them to travel, but if you want cash back, you’ll get just 0.6 cents per point.
+This card is really best for students who plan to earn and redeem rewards for travel-related expenses.

 Earning Points & Rewards

 The Bank of America Travel Rewards Credit Card for Students has a simple, straightforward rewards structure that applies to all purchases.
-You’ll earn 1.5 points per $1 charged on your card, more than competing flat-rate cards.
-The only exception is a bonus for eligible purchases made through the Bank of America Travel Center.
+You’ll earn 1.5 points per $1 charged on your card, more than some competing student cards only offering 1% back on all purchases.
+You’ll also earn a bonus for eligible purchases made through the Bank of America Travel Center.
 For those, you’ll earn 3 points per $1.

 There’s no limit on your earnings and your points never expire.

-Some student cards offer 2 or 3 points per $1—or even 5% cash back—but only for charges at certain locations, like grocery stores or gas stations.
-Depending on whether you spend the bulk of your money on the same things, you may earn more with a competing tiered-rate card.
+Some student cards offer 2 or 3 points per $1—or even 5% cash back—but only for charges at certain locations, like grocery stores or gas stations, or require you to manage monthly categories.
+Depending on whether you spend the bulk of your money on the same things, you may earn more with a competing tiered-rate card or Bank of America’s Cash Rewards card with categories you choose.

 Bank of America defines eligible travel broadly.
 It includes purchases with airlines, hotels, timeshares, trailer parks, campgrounds, vehicle rental agencies, cruise lines, and travel agencies as well as boat rentals, parking lot fees, tolls, and more.
 Even charges at amusement parks and circuses qualify.
 In-flight goods and duty-free airport purchases are excluded, however.

-You can also redeem your points for cash back, but at only 0.6 cents per point, you won’t get the most bang for your buck.
-You can also purchase gift cards with your rewards, and redemption values for those vary.
+You can redeem your points for cash back, but at only 0.6 cents per point, you won’t get the most bang for your buck this way.
+Redemption values will also vary when you use points to buy gift cards.

 How to Get the Most Out of This Card

-If spending $1,000 in 90 days is a tall order for you, consider adding an authorized user, such as a parent, so you don’t miss out on the sign-up bonus.
-That person can use the card and then pay you back for his or her purchases.
-(Just make sure the person is reliable and will reimburse you right away, since you are responsible for any charges made by an authorized user.)
+If spending $1,000 in 90 days is a tall order for you, consider adding an authorized user, such as a parent, so you don’t miss out on the bonus for new cardholders.
+That person can use the card and then pay you back for his or her purchases—Just make sure the person is reliable and will reimburse you right away.

 Use the card for everything you can, but avoid spending more than you can pay off at the end of each month.
 Not only is it a bad habit to get into, but you don’t want interest charges to eat into your rewards.